 If customers wish to supply wood they wish to see in their handles and it is suited to the purpose then it can be used.

 We can supply handles with most finishes - lacquer (which is easily removable), synthetic Tung, Pure tung oil, polyurethane and, of course, no finish at all.

 The decline in socket styles available on the new tools market, (with the notable exception of many Japanese makes - which often actually have a combined socket and tang), is due in part to the lack of any standard as tapers are only approximately similar among manufacturers.
 Our socket styles will also therefore require you to do some work in the fitting.
 The other notorious problem with socket styles is that they work loose due to seasonal movements in the wood of the handle.
 Despite this they are, in many users view, highly agreeable to the eye, so please don't give up on them.

 Unfortunately, other than for the fitness-for-purpose requirement at supply, we cannot warrant the chisel handles we supply for fitting by customers as this is a relatively skilled operation with a risk of splitting during fitting.

-If you have the budget we can supply in sets of 6, 8 or 12 (or any combination to order) re-handled Stubai "Spezial" alloy blades with 18 size options between 2 and 40mm fitted with London Pattern octagonal handles in heirloom quality woods - typically Mulga or Gidgee or Myall - and heavy duty brass fittings.
+If you have the budget we can supply in sets of 6, 8, 12 or 18, (or any combination to order), re-handled Stubai "Spezial" alloy blades with 18 size options between 2 and 40mm fitted with London Pattern octagonal handles in heirloom quality woods - typically Mulga or Gidgee or Myall - and heavy duty brass fittings.
 This option can include leather shock washers or leather paring heels.